rufi77/running/9_zsf.md

-Numbers for 2019 are linearly extrapolated from 2019-10-25 to the full year.
+Numbers labelled 2020 are linearly extrapolated from 2019-10-27 to the full year of 2019.

 # Yearly summaries